 Adding cayenne pepper to an already delicious mix adds the right amount of heat and takes these babies over the top.
 Seriously.

 These Spiced Candied Pecans have the perfect bite and add the right amount of kick to any meal.
 I love using them on salads, as a topping for yogurt or ice cream, as a mandatory part of my charcuterie boards, on top of baked brie, for gift giving and of course, for straight up snacking.
-They make a great appetizer or snack for gatherings or parties and are sure to impress the entire crowd.
+They make a great appetizer or snack for gatherings or parties (especially when you can prepare them with candy bought in bulk!) and are sure to impress the entire crowd.
 Just don’t be shocked when you catch several people lingering around the snack table… specifically where these spiced candied pecans are placed. 😉

 The best part about this recipe is that you can use it as a base for any other type of nut out there.
 Or, if you’re feeling extra fancy, throw a variety of nuts into the mix.
 All I know is that despite the type of nut you choose, you’ll want to keep making a version of these spiced candied nuts again and again.
 It’s not only you who is going to be addicted.